jordanxlau/sign-language-detection/README.md

 # Sign Language Gesture Detection
-This project was made for CSI 4133 to detect live sign language gestures such as fingerspelled letters.
-While the original assignment did not require it, I decided to extend the project by training my own neural network.
+This project was originally made for CSI 4133 to detect live sign language gestures such as fingerspelled letters.
+Although the original assignment did not require it, I decided to extend the project by implementing my own machine learning algorithm.
+Due to a need for large datasets with high-quality, varied images (and a lack of these for Sign Languages), I opted instead to detect various universal hand gestures.

 ![](model_training.png)

-Due to lack of high-quality datasets, I opted instead to detect various universal hand gestures.
-However, the success of this project is promising for the future detection of sign language fingerspelling (which, unlike most signs, are often static gestures), given a sufficently large dataset.
+This project contains a Feedforward Neural Network trained on over 165,000 images of hands from HaGRID (a varied open source dataset) to classify 33 gestures.
+The success of this project is promising for the future detection of sign language fingerspelling (which, unlike most signs, are often static gestures), given a sufficently large dataset.

 ## Architecture
 Essentially: raw hand data -> mediapipe -> my model -> live gesture prediction